 If you or a loved one are struggling to recover from an addiction, you may find it extremely difficult to go through the recovery process on your own.
 This is because recovery was never meant to be done alone.
 Recovery should always be done within the context of community, whether that be your family, friends, or co-workers.
 After all, we all need people we are able to count on.

-That being said, if you are in the thick of recovery, it may not be safe, suitable, or effective to be at your home.
+That being said, if you are in the early days of recovery, it may not be safe, suitable, or effective to be at your home.
 This is why sometimes we need sober living homes.
 In this piece today we will be discussing the benefits of sober living home, when we would need them, and how to make the most of your treatment experience.
 If you or a loved one are struggling with an addiction, consider getting treated in a sober living home.
-We at the Discovery Institute have some available, and want you to have the best opportunities you can.

 What is a Sober Living Home?